Tom: First of all I want to congratulate on a great season, the play of yourself and the special teams was big contributor to the Chiefs success.

 I found out along time ago everyone wants to be a kicker except on game day.
 That was a great hit by Pat, but I know when punters do that often enough they are considered free game after that so I just try & talk them over to the side line.
 The sideline never missed a tackle!

 Cheers, God Bless, & Go Chiefs

-Although Arrowheads Abroad is followed and supported by the Kansas City Chiefs organisation we are not an official fan club. all opinions on this site are those of our members, not of the Kansas City Chiefs.
+Arrowheads Abroad are proud to be recognised by the Kansas City Chiefs as their official fan UK club.
+However, all opinions on this site are those of our members, not of the Kansas City Chiefs.

 Est Feb 2013